Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 To begin with, it has a lubrication system, as opposed to " a pump or other suitable device" for inserting oil into the crankcase.
 Oil is pumped from the sump under pressure to main and big end bearings and timing gear.
 Lubrication is also provided for the o.h.v. gear and the primary chain."

 As regards the machine itself, this has an inclined engine in a duplex cradle frame, with a saddle height of only 25 inches.
-Apart from these features, everything else conforms to modern racing practise, and the price is 05, which is in keeping with the reasonable prices charged for all B.S.A. models.
+Apart from these features, everything else conforms to modern racing practice, and the price is 05, which is in keeping with the reasonable prices charged for all B.S.A. models.
 In pre-war days the Triumph company used to be most successful in speed events with their standard sports models, and on the introduction of the four-valve machine there were many who hoped for a revival of this policy.
 However, the model R did not seem quite right for ultra racing speeds, so that it is now considered as a reliable fast touring machine, while for 1927 the new Horsman type two-valve machine is produced to cater for the speed-man.
 From observation it is clear that Horsman's own machine without steering damper is easily one of the steadiest on the track, and compared with most machines extraordinarily reliable.
 If the production machine embodies these traits it should seriously threaten some of the old established leaders in the 500 c.c. sports class.
 The price of £66, too, is distinctly competitive."